johnschwenck/johnschwenck.github.io/book_lists_and_reviews/2022_Year_in_Review.md

 ---
 layout: page
 title: 2022 Year in Review
-subtitle: "The man who does not read good books is no better than the man who can’t."
+subtitle: The man who does not read good books is no better than the man who can’t.
 ---
 Current list of books read in order of preference.